-The Filtered course list block displays a configurable list of courses.
-It is intended as a replacement for the My Courses block, although both may be used.
+The Filtered course list block displays a configurable list of a user's courses.
+It is intended as a replacement for the My courses block, although both may be used.
 It is maintained by the Collaborative Liberal Arts Moodle Project (CLAMP).

 git clone https://github.com/CLAMP-IT/moodle-blocks_filtered_course_list blocks/filtered_course_list

 Then visit the admin screen to allow the install to complete.

 All of your configuration will automatically be converted to the new textarea style.
 Filters that were set but not active will be listed as

 DISABLED.
 In addition, pipe characters ("|") within custom titles will be converted to hyphens ("-") in the new config.

 From v2.3 or lower